Pharmaceutical Benefits Scheme (PBS) Safety Net

 Safety Net thresholds

-|When PBS Safety Net threshold is reached||$6.20||Free|
+The PBS Safety Net threshold is:

-If you go over the threshold before you get your PBS Safety Net card, you may get a refund.
+If you spend over the threshold before you get the card, you may get a refund.

 To get a refund: